sf-wdi-31/mongoose/README.md

 - Use Express to configure a server's responses to various HTTP verbs on various routes.
 - access data that comes in on a request from the client-side (`req.body` or `req.params`).

-|

-## Review: What are Mongo and Mongoose?
+## Compare and contrast Mongo and Mongoose?

 ![tumblr_nbhme6bafu1s02vreo1_500](https://cloud.githubusercontent.com/assets/4304660/16811532/b08865a8-48dd-11e6-9474-c114b2e8a00d.gif)

 `MongoDB` is a no-SQL database.
 It is responsible for putting data in containers and making sure that the data is safe and organized. `Mongoose` is a library or "wrapper" that gives us a bunch of convenience methods for working with MongoDB records (kind of like jQuery's convenience methods for manipulating the DOM).
-Generally we will not be interacting _directly_ with MongoDB, instead we'll be working with `mongoose`.
+Generally we will not be interacting _directly_ with MongoDB, instead we'll be working through `mongoose`.

 <details><summary>Side-note: Wondering what makes noSQL different from SQL? (we'll talk more about this later)</summary>